FearlessLugia/mapfolio/README.md

 ### Mapbox API Configuration

 `MAPBOX_ACCESS_TOKEN` and `NEXT_PUBLIC_MAPBOX_ACCESS_TOKEN` are the access token for your Mapbox account.
 You can find it in the dashboard of your Mapbox account.
-It is located on the right of the page called `Toekns`.
-The `NEXT_PUBLIC_MAPBOX_ACCESS_TOKEN` is used in the front-end, while `MAPBOX_ACCESS_TOKEN` is used in the back-end.
+It is located on the right of the page called `Tokens`.

+`NEXT_PUBLIC_MAPBOX_ACCESS_TOKEN` is used in the front-end, while `MAPBOX_ACCESS_TOKEN` is used in the back-end.
 You can use the same value for both.

 ### Better Auth Configuration